Answering Your FAQs About Self-Storage Organization and Packing

 Metal tools should be cleaned and wiped with a rag containing a few drops of machine oil to prevent rust.
 Long-handled tools such as rakes, shovels, and hoes should be clean, lightly oiled, and tied in bundles.

 Pack as much as you can in the same size boxes.
 Fill boxes tightly, but take care to neither overpack nor underpack, as bulging cartons tip when stacked, while half-full boxes tend to collapse.
 Use wadded-up newsprint, bubble wrap, rags, towels, or blankets to fill in empty spaces.
 For maximum protection, seal cartons with tape.
-Boxes of the same size make for easy stacking.
+Boxes of the same size make for easy stacking in storage units.

-Store items you’ll need most often at the front of the unit so you can access them most easily.
-Use all the space available by stacking neatly to the ceiling with air space on top, and place frequently used items near the door.
-Avoid leaning items against the side of your unit.
-For convenient access to all items, leave a walkway to the rear of your space.
-You should also leave air space around the perimeter to aid ventilation.
+Store your most frequently used items at the front of the storage unit for easy access.
+Utilize all available space by neatly stacking items to the ceiling, leaving air space on top.
+Place frequently accessed items near the storage unit door.
+Avoid leaning items against the sides of the storage unit.
+To facilitate convenient access to all items, leave a walkway to the rear of the storage space.
+Additionally, leave air space around the perimeter to promote ventilation.